Religion in Scotland: Islam

 Islam is the second most followed religion after Christianity in Scotland.
 The first Muslim student in Scotland was Wazir Beg from Bombay (now Mumbai).
 He is recorded as being a medical student who studied at the University of Edinburgh between 1858 and 1859.
 The production of goods and Glasgow's busy port meant that many lascars were employed there.
 Dundee was at the peak of importing jute; hence, sailors from Bengal were a feature at the port.
 The 1903 records from the Glasgow Sailors' Home show that nearly a third (5,500) of all boarders were Muslim lascars.
 Most immigration of Muslims to Scotland is relatively recent.
 The bulk of Muslims in Scotland come from families who immigrated during the late 20th century, with small numbers of converts.
-In Scotland Muslims represent 1.4 per cent of the population (76,737).
+In 2022 Muslims represented 2.2 per cent of the Scottish population (119,872, up from 76,737 in 2011).
 Two important mosques in Scotland are Glasgow Central Mosque and Edinburgh Central Mosque, which took more than six years to complete at a cost of £3.5m and can accommodate over one thousand worshippers in its main hall.